liujingtong/Liu-Portfolio/final_project_wireframe.md

 >People know about terrorism by their names and locations, but they feel like it's quite far from their lives.
 Maybe you can find some data to show like there's one terrorist in every 100 or so people.

 **Graph and visual**
-For the total number of terrorist attacks per country, I opted for a bar chart at the beginning.
+For the total number of terrorist attacks per country, I opted for a bar chart at the beginning, as shown below.
 ![](assets/final_project_wireframe-bb0a899a.png)
-*A quick render of my bar chart*
 One interviewee commented that although bar chart can show the drastic difference between Iraq and other countries, he wanted to know how the top countries were geographically located.

 ### Wireframes